araobp/compact-rag/README.md

 ## Goal of this project

-Develop a compact RAG that can run on my Raspberry Pi 3 Model B.
+- Develop a compact RAG that can run on my Raspberry Pi 3 Model B.
+- Work with various devices via RaspberryPi (and possibly, via a MCU).
+- The RAG will support Hybrid RAG: SQL DB, Vector DB and Graph DB.

-This RAG will also work as an API server for my other project: https://github.com/araobp/virtual-showroom
+- The RAG will also work as an API server for my other project: https://github.com/araobp/virtual-showroom

 ## Architecture